NilFoundation/proof-market-toolchain/gitbook-docs/developers/statements.md

 ## Prepare a statement with a circuit description for Proof Market

 Circuits are stored on Proof Market in the form of statements.
-Example statements can be found in the `./example` directory.
+Example statements can be found in the `example` directory.

 ```bash
 python3 scripts/prepare_statement.py \